10 Best Banks in Louisiana for 2025

 4. Upgrade

-As a fintech company, Upgrade collaborates with Cross River Bank to ensure that all accounts are backed by FDIC insurance up to $250,000.
+Upgrade partners with Cross River Bank to provide FDIC insurance coverage up to $250,000.

 5. Red River Bank